12 seater hire vans are ideal for a group getaway in and around Brisbane.

 The area just north of the Gold Coast is well known as ‘Theme Park Central’ and is where you will find Wet and Wild, Movie World and Dream World.
 If none of these theme parks are to your taste, you also have the choice of Sea World, White Water World, The Outback Spectacular and Paradise Country!
 Get online to check out a number of ticketing options for days of fun at these attractions.
 Still not happy just head to any of the beautiful beaches such as Broadbeach for nice time at beach surfing or chilling.
 One of the biggest shopping centers in gold coast – Pacific Fair Shopping Center is near broadbeach and not speak of great dining options and other entertainments.
 You can find more about it here.

 Want a long drive- the wait is worth it!
-Just to the south of the Gold Coast over the border in New South Wales is the town of Byron Bay which is home of the alternative scene – everything from yoga and meditation to beaches and the colourfully clad dreadlocked locals.
+Just to the south of the Gold Coast.
+Over the border in New South Wales is the beachtown named Byron Bay.
+It’s home of the alternative scene – everything from yoga and meditation to beaches and the colourfully clad dreadlocked locals.
 Byron Bay is the go-to destination for music festivals with the Byron Bay Blues Festival at Easter and Splendour in the Grass in July.
 Check out some of the group things to do at Byron bay.

-Starting just north of Brisbane at the charmingly old-fashioned seaside suburb of Redcliffe and extending all the way up past Noosa to Rainbow Beach near the southern tip of Fraser Island, the Sunshine Coast offers a more laid-back village-style atmosphere than the bustling glitz and glamour of the Gold Coast.
+Starting just north of Brisbane, at the seaside suburb of Redcliffe and extending all the way up past Noosa to Rainbow Beach, the Sunshine Coast offers a more laid-back village-style atmosphere than the bustling glitz and glamour of the Gold Coast.

 Tucked up behind the string of villages that make up the Sunshine Coast you will find another string of beautiful villages nestled into the hills looking down towards the coast.
 Just north of Caboolture is Woodford, which is home to the world famous annual Woodford Folk Festival held each year between Christmas and New Year.